Dr. Daniel S. Moak

 I received my Ph.D. and M.A. in political science from the University of Pennsylvania and my B.A. in philosophy and political science from Willamette University.

-In addition to teaching, I have worked for fourteen summers as a fire lookout – which apart from being an incredible way to spend the summers, is also a good place to read and write.
+In addition to teaching, I have worked for nineteen summers as a fire lookout – which apart from being an incredible way to spend the summers, is also a good place to read and write.
 I’ve included a few photos from my summers throughout the website.